 4. addressing unequal gender representation across academic disciplines and professional, managerial and support functions, including examining gendered occupational segregation, and elevating the status, voice, and career opportunities of under-valued and at-risk groups.

-5. fostering collective understanding that intersectional inequalities must be accounted for in the development of effective equality analysis and actions.
+5. fostering an environment that creates collective understanding that intersectional inequalities must be accounted for in the development of effective equality analysis and actions.

 6. mitigating the equality impacts of short-term and casual contracts for staff seeking sustainable careers.